fpereiro/lite/readme.md

 ## 6. Test the real thing.

-The main principle of unfancy testing is to assume that any part of your software that is not tested, is broken.
+The main principle of lite testing is to assume that any part of your software that is not tested, is broken.
 If it is untested and yet it ends up to work, you were lucky.

 This is quite curious.
 In other human contexts, a keen eye and a certain degree of rework will produce high quality outputs.
 This can be the case for both a novel or a financial statement.
 Why do we have to have a thorough and executable set of assertions (tests) that ensure that our code is, for the most part, correct?

 I think the answer to this lies in that a small error in a software system can generate large issues in the data that it handles.
 There's a sort of butterfly effect at work: a small error can cause large disturbances; whereas a novel, or a financial statement, when parsed by a human, most small errors will not disturb the overall picture.

-This is compounded by the fact that any nontrivial software handles a large amount of possible inputs and outputs; and even if your code is straightforward and unfancy, it is very common to make mistakes.
+This is compounded by the fact that any nontrivial software handles a large amount of possible inputs and outputs; and even if your code is straightforward and lite, it is very common to make mistakes.

 We can boil this down to one point: